DockYard/styleguides/ux-dev/team-values.md

 ## Versatile
-"We’re collaborative, agile, adaptable, and open-minded."
+> We’re collaborative, agile, adaptable, and open-minded.

 We are: flexible, multifaceted, resourceful
 We are not: rigid, limited, unimaginative